Southern Ndebele people: Mzilikazi and The Mfecane

 Sibindi, the son of Mdibane of the Manala had heard of the arrival of a large Khumalo army headed by Mzilikazi north of the Vaal sometime in early 1820s.
 Sibindi at first made an attempt to avoid conflict by offering one of his daughters to Mzilikazi as a peace offering.
 The exact details of the breakdown of diplomacy between Sibindi and Mzilikazi is not clear but oral tradition tells how Mzilikazi asked Sibindi to lend him a few of his best soldiers to go hunting with.
 Mzilikazi's men then set upon Sibindis loaned warriors and killed them.

 Sibindi subsequently called for all Ndebele, including the forces of Ndzundza to unite as one and meet Mzilikazi in battle.
 But Magodongo of the Ndzundza had limited forces to spare, due to his own struggling war against Thulare I of the BaPedi.
 Thus Sibindi with his uncle Chief Mavula as his second instead of Magodongo, marched towards Mzilikazi's advancing horde and met him as Klipkop, west of Pretoria winning a few initial skirmishes with the traditional praise song of Sibindi singing "Ngushlangu sidabula udaka mhlana abantungwa bawa ubusolokohlo KoSomazabanye".
 "They drove Mzilikazi's troupes passed 'KoSomazabanye'" Which is modern day Cullinan.
 Unfortunately Sibindi's luck had run out.
 Sibindi was killed and the Manala capital of KwaMnyamana was sacked.

 This first set of skirmishes against Sibindi proved to be only a test run for Mzilikazi's conquest of the central Transvaal.
 His forces had already moved to the area of modern-day Middelburg and established a fortress called "EkuPhumuleni" which means "Place of Rest".

 By 1826, Mzilikazi's forces began assaulting Magodongo's capital of KwaMaza.
-This, coupled with the death of Sibindi, caused Magodongo to retreat from KwaMaza to a new Ndzundza capital called "eSikhunjini" which means "Hiden by the Animal Skin".
+This, coupled with the death of Sibindi, caused Magodongo to retreat from KwaMaza to a new Ndzundza capital called "eSikhunjini" which means "Hidden by the Animal Skin".